- After a disaster, follow public announcements and obey official orders.

 - Prepare for adjustor's visit by gathering documents to substantiate your losses.
 You might make an inventory of lost or damaged items or provide the adjuster with photographs from before and after the disaster.
 Also gather any receipts you have for lost or damaged items.

-- Prepare a list of everything you want he adjustor to check, including structural damage (cracks in walls, floor and roof damage etc.).
+- Prepare a list of everything you want he adjuster to check, including structural damage (cracks in walls, floor and roof damage etc.).

 - If you must relocate because your home isn't livable keep your lodging receipts.

-- If a Presidential Disaster Declaration has been issued for your area, you should register with Federal Emergency Management Administration (FEMA) to determine whether you are eligible for deferral assistance.
-Call 1-800-621-3362, or register online.
+- If a Presidential Disaster Declaration has been issued for your area, you should register with Federal Emergency Management Administration (FEMA), or call 1-800-621-3362, to determine whether you are eligible for deferral assistance.